nuxt/content/docs/content/6.blog/announcing-v2.md

 Head over to the [Get started](/get-started) section to start playing with Content v2 :sparkles:

+---

 Bonus, we created [Content Wind](https://github.com/Atinux/content-wind), a lightweight Nuxt template to write a Markdown driven website powered by Nuxt Content and TailwindCSS.
-The code is available on Github: [Atinux/content-wind](https://github.com/Atinux/content-wind) and its demo on [content-wind.nuxt.dev](https://content-wind.nuxt.dev).
+It is available on [GitHub](https://github.com/Atinux/content-wind) and its demo on [content-wind.nuxt.dev](https://content-wind.nuxt.dev).